 - Can my pre tax dollar insurance plan (such as HSA and FSA) be used to specifically cover the annual fee?Probably not.
 Check with your plan administrator or Human Resources representative for clarification and exploration of my vision to provide primary services in an enrollment practice using pre-tax dollars.
 Since the annual fee is for medical services, Health Care Savings Accounts and Flex Accounts should be able to be used, but you are responsible for investigating these benefits.
 Because insurance and benefit plans vary, Meliora Family Medicine cannot advise you regarding reimbursements.

 - Will I be required to pay the annual fee even if I do not get sick?Yes.
 Preventive care is an important focus of Dr. Davis' practice.
 She strongly encourages wellness consultations and regular care for chronic illnesses.
-The annual fee allows the patient panel to remain small so that you can have access to Dr. Davis whether you are sick or well.
+The membership fee allows the patient panel to remain small so that you can have access to Dr. Davis whether you are sick or well.

 - Will this style of practice result in a greater shortage of primary care physicians, due to the fact that they are not taking as many patients under their care?No. Fifty percent fewer US medical students are choosing careers in primary care today compared to just ten years ago.
 Practices like Meliora can inspire more interest in primary care by showing future physicians a new model of care.